uv2s8370/Scanning-with-Nmap/README.md

 * *Bash Shell* (Standard on most Linux distros)
 * *Nmap* (Install via sudo apt install nmap)

-## Grant Execution Permissions
-By default, Linux restricts new scripts from running.
-Give the script execution rights with:

-chmod +x scan.sh

 ## 🛠️ Installation & Setup

 Clone this repository to your local machine and navigate into the project directory: